tanveeransari/GettingCleaningProj/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ---------
-##Dependencies
 ###Library Dependencies
 plyr, dpylr,data.table

 ##Steps to perform analysis
  Run the source file "run_analysis.R"

 ##Steps performed by source file "run_analysis.R"
  * Read all relevant files in
   + To speed up reading the dataset I first read in 5 rows to tmp, determine the colclasses
     and use the colClasses when reading in the entire dataset
- * Merge test and train folder files
+ * Merge all Training and test folder files
      + merge datasets
      + merge labels
      + merge subjects